 (pic: Driving students could struggle with this year’s change.
 Credit: Pexels)

-As of 4th of December the UK driving test is facing its biggest change up since the theory test was introduced in 1996, making the whole test a lot harder for young drivers, reports Moona Popal.
+As of December 4 the UK driving test is facing its biggest change up since the theory test was introduced in 1996, making the whole test a lot harder for young drivers, reports Moona Popal

 So what’s changed?
 Certain manoeuvres such as, reversing around a corner which have been replaced with things like entering parking bays and more common manoeuvres and the independent driving section had been doubled to 20 minutes instead of 10.